a hand pushes away a cocktail

 While one cannot change their gender and age that they were infected, alcohol consumption is a modifiable risk factor.

-I have just been diagnosed with hep C - Can I drink occasionally?
+Just diagnosed with hep C: Can I drink occasionally?

 There are various factors that need to be considered when a physician provides you with a recommendation on alcohol intake.
 For example, if you are about to start treatment for hep C, it is generally recommended to avoid alcohol completely during treatment.